gospel-desk/www.logstown.com/a-narrative-apparatus/index.md

 structure of the Gospels in fine detail.

 This project is in its early stages, starting with the compilation of a dataset of characters, frames and scenes in the Gospels.
-I am looking into writing [specialized software](/updates/2020/the-abstractinator/) to aid in compiling this dataset.
 Lord willing, it will provide a solid foundation for many fruitful analyses, such as [The Twelve Believers](/the-twelve-believers/).

 #### Prototypes